immanentdomain/immanentdomain.github.io/_posts/2020-06-20-Market-Basket-Analysis-Sample.md

 ### Glossary

 ###### Support:
 Support is an indication of how frequently the itemset appears in the dataset.
-In many instances, you may want to look for high support in order to make sure it is a useful relationship.
-However, there may be instances where a low support is useful if you are trying to find “hidden” relationships
+Oftentimes, you want to look for high support in order to minimize sample size bias.
+However, low support is still useful as it can help identify interesting relationships.

 ###### Confidence:
 Confidence is an indication of how often the rule has been found to be true.
-A confidence of 0.5 would mean that in 50% of the cases where the antecedent was purchased, the purchase also included the consequent
+A confidence of 0.2 would mean that in 20% of the cases where the antecedent was purchased, the purchase also included the consequent.

 ###### Lift:
 Lift is the ratio of the observed support to that expected if the two rules were independent.